jerryorr/sundry.jerryorr.com/_posts/2024-11-15-git-bisect.md

 git log --before="2024-10-21" -n 1 main
 ```

+That gives me a "bad" commit.
 Again, to make this easier to follow, we'll call this `commit9999`

 Out of curiosity, I wanted to know how many commits there were between when I know it was working and when I know it was broken: